hlab1/scRNAseqWithCICT/README.md

    2.2. **Patent Rights:** Each contributor grants you a non-exclusive, worldwide, royalty-free patent license under the contributor's essential patent claims in its contribution, to make, use, sell, offer for sale, import and otherwise run, modify and propagate the contribution.

 3. **Limitations on Rights**
    3.1. **Noncommercial Use:** You may copy, distribute, display, perform, and modify the Covered Work, but solely for Noncommercial purposes.
+All modifications must also be for noncommercial purposes unless a separate permission is obtained from the rights holder.
 For any Commercial Use of the Covered Work, you must obtain separate permission from the rights holder.

    3.2. **Network Use:** If you make the Covered Work available over a network, you must also provide the Source Code, so that users interacting with the work over the network may also modify or create derivatives of the Covered Work under the same terms as in this License.